fibo/fibo.github.io/_posts/2014-02-14-git-shell-windows-tips.md

 ## Requirements

-<div class="alert alert-warning">I assume your Windows Git shell is installed and properly configured.</div>
+<div class="alert warning">I assume your Windows Git shell is installed and properly configured.</div>

 See [Getting started with Git shell on Windows][1] before reading this article.